amanelis/cs-fundamentals/README.md

 **`deadlock`** -  is a situation in which two or more competing actions are each waiting for the other to finish, and thus neither ever does.
 If a process is unable to change its state indefinitely because the resources requested by it are being used by other waiting process, then the system is said to be in a deadlock.

 # Graphs

-## Searching - Graphs
+## Breadth First Search
-**`Breadth First Search`** - The Breadth First search is an extremely useful searching technique.
+The Breadth First search is an extremely useful searching technique.
 It differs from the depth-first search in that it uses a queue to perform the search, so the order in which the nodes are visited is quite different.
 It has the extremely useful property that if all of the edges in a graph are unweighted (or the same weight) then the first time a node is visited is the shortest path to that node from the source node.
 You can verify this by thinking about what using a queue means to the search order.
 When we visit a node and add all the neighbors into the queue, then pop the next thing off of the queue, we will get the neighbors of the first node as the first elements in the queue.
 This comes about naturally from the FIFO property of the queue and ends up being an extremely useful property.
 One thing that we have to be careful about in a Breadth First search is that we do not want to visit the same node twice, or we will lose the property that when a node is visited it is the quickest path to that node from the source.

 #### Iterative Breadth First: